The Three Biggest Mistakes When Writing Tone

 It usually happens because the writer wants so badly to impress the reader that he tries too hard, thus calling attention to himself and sounding a sour note.

-Over-exaggeration is one form that this takes.
 For example, the writer might want to put a character in gripping danger, so he might say, “The crocodile opened a mouth as wide as the Nile.”

 Well, that’s exaggeration.